2024.06.14

 [Press Release] Environmentally Friendly Photonic Luminescent Microbeads with Tunable Emission from Visible to Near-Infrared: Developed Using Plant-Derived Materials as Main Ingredients

-These microbeads emit various colors of light depending on the illumination and bead size, making them suitable for a wide range of applications.
-Furthermore, since the materials are primarily derived from plants, they can be synthesized at low cost and with low energy consumption.
+A NIMS research team has successfully developed environmentally friendly microbead-type luminescent materials using citric acid and other plant-derived ingredients.
+These microbeads emit different colors of light depending on the illumination and bead size, making them suitable for various applications.
+The use of plant-based materials enables synthesis at low cost and with reduced energy consumption.

-The results of this study were published in the online edition of Advanced Science on June 13, 2024.
+The results were published in the online edition of Advanced Science on June 13, 2024.